OpenV2K/OpenV2K/README.md

 **OpenV2K — Voice Zero-Crossing Pulse Transmitter**
-Captures microphone audio, conditions it for human speech, detects every zero-crossing (of the audio waveform), and emits a configurable-width pulse stream through a HackRF One SDR via gr-osmosdr.
+Captures microphone audio, conditions it for human speech, detects every zero-crossing (of the audio waveform, across the x-axis), and emits a configurable-width pulse stream through a HackRF One SDR via gr-osmosdr.